aka-lacie/plasmusic-toolbar/README.md

 </div>

 > [!NOTE]
-> This fork includes additional features on top of upstream `ccatterina/plasmusic-toolbar`, including a full-view player switcher for multiple MPRIS players, animated player tabs with layout/panel polish, a compact-view accent color option, and filtering of non-media MPRIS sources from the player selector.
+> This fork includes additional features on top of upstream `ccatterina/plasmusic-toolbar`, including a full-view player switcher for multiple MPRIS players, animated player tabs with layout/panel polish, a compact-view accent color option, filtering of non-media MPRIS sources from the player selector, and a configurable exclusive-playback option for Play/Next/Previous actions.

 ## Compatibility